desiredpersona/blog/src/posts/2016-04-21-google-analytics-jekyll.md

 Great right?

-"But how do i setup Google Analytics to only track site visitors on a production environment?"
+"But how do I setup Google Analytics to only track site visitors on a production environment?"
 I hear you say.

 ## Setting Jekyll's Environment to Production

-We only need to add our Google Analytics script when Jekyll's environment = production.
+As I have mentioned, we only need to include Google's analytics script when Jekyll's environment is set to production.
 This prevents us from messing up our analytics with visits from our localhost development server.

 If you are using Github Pages to build your site, GitHub Pages will automatically set `jekyll.environment == 'production'` for you.

-If you are using another hosting provider or building your site locally, you will now need to prefix the build command with `JEKYLL_ENV=production` like so
+If you are using another hosting provider, you will now need to prefix the build command with `JEKYLL_ENV=production` like so

 ```shell
 JEKYLL_ENV=production bundle exec jekyll build